shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 (It's good to change your password upon first login)

-## Cleanup cloud resources after you're done
+## Lab Task 5: Cleanup cloud resources after you're done

 It's always a good idea to delete/remove any **unwanted** cloud resources; as long as you're sure you don't need them.
 See [some guidelines how to clean up / delete cloud resources in OpenStack Dashboard here](../../tasks/openstack/clean-up-resources.md) if needed.